Ulixes: Facial Recognition Privacy with Adversarial Machine Learning: System Design

 \section{System Design}

-Our goal is to devise a cloaking algorithm that can effectively render faces in images unidentifiable.
-In order to design such an algorithm, it is necessary to define what it means for a face to be cloaked.

-The entire process of facial recognition can be summarized as follows: localization of the face in an image, isolation and (optional)alignment of the face, generation of the embedding of the image (feature extraction), and comparison of the embedding against a labeled dataset of known embeddings.
-The outcome of the last step is the identity of the face.
-The goal of the cloaking process is then to apply a very small alteration to a face in an image so that the face is misidentified in the last step.
-Identification, however, is a process for which multiple strategies exist.
-The DNN architectures used in facial cloaking attempt to generate very representative embeddings; how the embeddings are then used, specifically in the last step (identification), is up to the users of said architecture.
+The entire process of facial recognition can be summarized as follows: localization of the face in an image, isolation and (optional) alignment and pre-processing of the face, generation of the embedding of the image (feature extraction), and comparison of the embedding against another one (for verification) or many other known embeddings (for identification).
+The goal of the cloaking system is then to apply a very small alteration to a face in an image so that the outcome of the last step is erroneous.